5 reasons your Achilles tendon exercises are failing!

 Insertional Achilles Tendinopathy

 Insertional Achilles Tendinopathy affects the Achilles tendon as it joins into the heel.
 You can pinpoint your pain right down near the bone.
 There may be redness, swelling and pain in this area.
+This can also be part of a condition called Haglund’s Deformity.

 You need to differentiate this pain from Plantar Fasciitis which occurs on the pad of the heel, instead of the back.